kirchners-manta/multifidelity-water/README.md

  }
 }
 ```
-This algorithm can be executed several times on the same input file, but it will overwrite the existing attributes.
+The `mfmc-prep` algorithm can be executed several times on the same input file, but it will overwrite the existing attributes.

 ### model-select
 This algorithm selects the optimal models for the MFMC algorithm based on their correlations and costs (computation time).